 To customize the Consent Form, click the Edit Content button on the Profile Widget page.

-To enable the Consent Form the Require consent form option must be switched from None to either Everyone or Only for visitors from EU.
+To enable the Consent Form, the Display Option must be switched from None to All, Everyone or Only for visitors from EU.

 You can manage how the widget acts on your Personal Profile page by making changes to the Widget Behavior section on the Profile Widget page.

 Disable sound notification controls all audio the visitor will hear when chatting with you.
-If you prefer for the widget to be completely silent for your visitors, enable this option, if you want them to hear all the beeps and boops leave this option switched off.
+If you prefer for the widget to be completely silent for your visitors, enable this option.
+If you want them to hear all the beeps and boops, leave this option switched off.

-Disable visitor typing function works just like the agent typing notification but form the other side.
+Disable visitor typing function works just like the agent typing notification but from the other side.
 If you prefer to have a visual cue that your visitor is responding before they send the message, be sure to leave this option off.

-Disable browser tab notification will stop alerts showing up in the page title of your browser.
+Disable browser tab notification will stop alerts from showing up in the page title of your browser.
 Leaving this option on will allow for chat notifications to be displayed in the text at the top of each tab in a browser.

-Hide widget when offline will make the chat widget invisible when you're not online and ready to accept chats.
+Hide widget when offline makes the widget invisible when you're not online and ready to accept chats.

 Disable chat rating removes the built-in rating system, hiding the small thumbs up/down icon in the chat window.
-If you'd rather not allow visitors to leave a rating while chatting with agents you can disable the feature here.
+If you'd rather not allow visitors to leave a rating while chatting with you, you can disable the feature here.